ABOUT

 Loneliness

 In October 2018, the Government launched the first-ever loneliness strategy.
-Loneliness is now incorporated within various ministerial portfolios including the Ministry for Housing, Community and Local Government and Department for Digital, Culture, Media and Sport.
+Loneliness is now incorporated within various ministerial portfolios, including the Ministry for Housing, Community and Local Government and Department for Digital, Culture, Media and Sport.

 What can councils do?

-Local councils can make a difference in connecting the local community and encouraging residents to look out for their neighbours.
+Local councils can make a difference by connecting the local community and encouraging residents to look out for their neighbours.
 Playing a vital role in identifying people who are lonely and helping to raise awareness and signpost to support.

-Building on a successful track record of joint work with the Local Government Association, NALC has jointly published with vital funding from the Ministry of Housing, Communities and Local Government a guide to help local and principal councils tackle loneliness.
+Building on a successful track record of joint work with the Local Government Association, NALC has jointly published, with vital funding from the Ministry of Housing, Communities and Local Government, a guide to help local and principal councils tackle loneliness.

 The guide presents a real opportunity for local and principal councils to make a difference in a wide range of practical ways with potential outputs including: